-In light of the economic meltdown with the wave of COVID-19 crisis, UMR has gathered its team to ensure food security to Lebanon’s most vulnerable communities.
+There is an economic meltdown going on with the wave of the COVID-19 crisis.
+UMR has gathered its team to ensure food security for Lebanon’s most vulnerable areas at this time.
+We have started the Potato and Bread Campaign in Lebanon.
 UMR is distributing bread and potatoes to more than 50,000 families in Tripoli and Saida areas.

 Refugees in Lebanon

 The population of Lebanon is estimated at 6.83 million in 2020.
 Lebanon has taken in 1.5 million Syrian and Palestinian refugees since 2011.
 Refugees make up 30% of the country’s population.
 The highest concentration per capita of refugees in the world.
 There is an increase in the number of Lebanese and refugees living below the poverty line in Lebanon.

 In October 2019, protests against the government all over Lebanon occurred.
 It leads the country’s economy into a free fall.
 They are causing a lot of trouble for poor Lebanese and refugees.
 Thousands of people are angry about government corruption and the economy getting worse.
 It makes people’s buying power go down and makes poverty worse.

 As the crisis gets worse, another crisis, the Coronavirus outbreak, starts to happen.
 Lebanon was locked down to prevent the coronavirus spread.
 So, cash-strapped banks have made it difficult for depositors to recover their monies.
 This is on top of the months of tighter controls that have made it harder for people to get to most of their funds.